 Among the most affected offices are the Office of Special Education Programs and the Rehabilitation Services Administration, which serve students with disabilities.
 Both offices are part of the Office of Special Education and Rehabilitative Services (OSERS), a critical branch of the Department of Education that helps oversee and support special education programs nationwide.
 Staffing in these offices has now been reduced to near zero.

-“Only the two most senior staff remain in [the Office of Special Education Programs], and just one staff member remains in the Rehabilitation Services Administration,” the National Association of State Directors of Special Education reported.
+“Only the two most senior staff remain in [the Office of Special Education Programs], and just one staff member remains in the Rehabilitation Services Administration,” as stated by the National Association of State Directors of Special Education.

 OSERS plays a major role in managing around $15 billion in special education funding.
 It also helps ensure that states follow federal laws like the Individuals with Disabilities Education Act (IDEA), which protects the rights of over 7.5 million children with disabilities across the country.
 According to the US Department of Education, IDEA “makes available a free appropriate public education to eligible children with disabilities throughout the nation and ensures special education and related services to those children.”
 Without proper staffing and leadership, many fear that these students could lose access to the services they need to succeed in school.